miketaylr/miketaylr.com-blog/_posts/2015-06-11-position-fixed-overflow-hidden.md

 date:   2015-06-11
 ---

 If you have an element with `position: fixed` *inside* of an element that has `overflow: hidden`, what's the expected rendering when you need to, uh, overflow?
-Should the inner fixpos element be clipped or not?
+Should the inner fixpos element be clipped by its parent or not?

 The [spec appears to be pretty clear][spec].